lgeurts/dwm-dotfiles/README.md

      usermod -aG wheel,video,audio,storage username
      ```

      In order to have root privileges we need sudo.
+First download vi:

+     ```
+     sudo pacman -S vi
+     ```

-Edit /etc/sudoers with micro or vim by uncommenting this line:
+     Now edit /etc/sudoers with visudo to uncomment this line:

      ```
      ## Uncomment to allow members of group wheel to execute any command
         '# %wheel ALL=(ALL) ALL'